Northern Elephant Seal (Mirounga angustirostris)Status | Taxonomy | Species Description | Habitat | Distribution |

 Pups are born in early winter from December to January.
 Breeding occurs from December to March, and gestation lasts around 11 months.
 Northern elephant seals are "polygamous"; males establish dominance over large groups of females during the breeding season.

-Northern elephant seal pups are about 4 ft (1.2 m) long and weigh about 75 lbs (35 kg) at birth.
+Northern elephant seal pups are about 4 feet (1.2 m) long and weigh about 75 lbs (35 kg) at birth.
 Pups are generally black until they are weaned, when they are about 6 weeks old.
 They then molt and turn light silver.
 They gradually become darker brown or gray, though they often remain pale ventrally, or on their underside.

 When males reach puberty at about 7 years old, they develop a large inflatable nose, or "proboscis."
-The proboscis overhangs their lower lip by about 8 in (20 cm).
+The proboscis overhangs their lower lip by about 8 inches (20 cm).
 They also develop a robust, thick neck that is heavily creased and lighter in color--even slightly pink--compared with their dark bodies.
 Conversely, females maintain their smaller noses and smooth necks.

 There is also a notable difference in life span between males and females.
 Females generally live for about 19 years, while males only live for about 13 years.